 - full names of journals, in italics;

-- book publisher with city and full name of federal states (USA/Mexico/Brazil)
+- book publisher with the city and the full name of federal states (USA/Mexico/Brazil)

 TABLES AND FIGURES